 ________ Cell phone

 ________ Food and beverages (groceries, restaurants, take-out)

 ________ Enter your total expenses (from above)

 ________ Subtract to get your bottom line

 If your bottom line is positive, you're in good shape.

 If your bottom line is negative, consider the following tips to balance your budget.

 If you receive financial aid…

-Financial aid is intended to cover a very modest student lifestyle, including only the basics: tuition and fees, room and board (double room, basic meal plan), books, and a small amount for personal expenses such as clothing, laundry, haircuts, long distance charges, an occasional movie or dinner out.
-Financial aid is NOT intended to pay for a car for undergrads, cell phone, spring break trip, iPod, cigarettes, or building a great CD or DVD collection.
+Financial aid is intended to support a very modest student lifestyle, including only the basics: tuition and fees, room and board, books, and a small amount for personal expenses such as clothing, laundry, haircuts, long distance charges, an occasional movie or dinner out, and so on.
+Financial aid is NOT intended to pay for your car, iPhone, cigarettes or spring break trip.

 For each expenditure ask yourself: Do I really need this?